powercodeacademy/phrg-rails-using-erb/README.md

 ### Starter Code

-Our `views` directory contains one file, `index.erb`, and our controller has just one route defined, which render that view.
+Our `views` directory contains one file, `index.erb`, and our controller has just one route defined, which renders that view.
 We'll be editing `index.erb` to see how we can use Ruby in our HTML.